The old Commissioner's Palace

 In 1676 the local authorities had in the meantime asked the Senate of the Republic for permission to have the Arms of the Community painted on the palace, for the construction of which another thousand liras were allocated in April and June 1678.
 However, it was not until 1687 that the newly completed palace became the official seat of the Commissioner General of the Republic.

 Between 1757 and 1762, a number of interventions were carried out to completely renovate the building, which had been damaged by naval bombardments in 1678.
-The work, which led to the creation of The front of the Palace with architectural detailsthe piano nobile and a mezzanine floor, was directed in particular by Pietro Cantone, who was assisted by his brother-in-law Giuseppe Fontana and the painter and architect Francesco Carrega.
+The work, which led to the creation of the piano nobile and a mezzanine floor, was directed in particular by Pietro Cantone, who was assisted by his brother-in-law Giuseppe Fontana and the painter and architect Francesco Carrega.

 The renovation also included stucco decoration in relief of the outer walls in the style of the great Genoese palaces.
 The new arrangement of the façade in front of what is now Piazza Nota compared to that of the previous century led, among other things, to a considerable increase in the size of the building, a conspicuous enrichment in terms of decoration and greater attention to architectural details, with the aim of making the palazzo even more important and prestigious.